 I have been wearing this turtleneck bodysuit all winter and almost every day in Aspen!
 It was so comfy, and fit great under my ski suits or under a little sweater or fur coat at night.
 It’s a must-buy for Aspen or winter in general!!!

-Another one of my favorite sweater finds this winter – this super cozy black shearling sweater from Revolve.
+Another one of my favorite sweater finds this winter – this super cozy black sweater from Alo

 I don’t know about you guys but the freezing cold mixed with altitude mixed with sweating all day on the slopes = a dire need for some cute winter hats on any mountain vacay.
 These are some of my favorites to stay warm and look chic in the mountains.